ravik1997/DSA/README.md

 # DSA

-- This repo stores all impertant DSA Questions that I faced, while learning DSA.
+- This repo stores all important DSA Questions that I faced, while learning DSA.